cmg349/minecraft_server_mods/README.md

 1. Open a Windows File Explorer
 2. Navigate with the menu on top to "View"
 3. In the section labeled "Show/Hide" make sure the check box next to "Hidden items" is checked.

+> [!NOTE]
+> Zip wont open or says its empty
+If you are having issue with the normal download instructions.
+1. On Github, after clicking on the .zip file, there should be a "View Raw" button of blue text.
+2. Click this and you should be able to download the files with this method IF the original method is not working.

+> [!NOTE]
+> I don't see a "mods" folder in ".minecraft"
+If you have never installed mods before this folder might not exist.
+1. Right click on a blank area of your windows explorer window inside the ".minecraft" folder
+2. select New>Folder
+3. Name your new folder "mods"
+4. you can now add your mods to this new folder

 ------------------------------------------------------------------------------

 ### **Mod List (Client Side/ User):**